 Check out these four money-saving tips and resources you can employ in your everyday lifestyle to save up for the big trip:

 First thing's first: Make a budget.
 It might seem tedious, but once you break down all the places you spend money, you'll be able to get a better idea of where you can cut back.
 There are many people out there that are totally intimidated by the very word.
 Budget.
 They shudder.
 But you don't have to be scared - a budget is a great tool, especially for those who live pay check to pay check.
-And it's 2016 and that means there are tons of options that create budgets for you.
+And today, there are tons of options to help create budgets for you.
 The only work you have to do is stick to it.

 According to U.S. News and World Report there are online tools like Mint that help you track your money.
 Once you enter your banking, credit and investment accounts, Mint allows you to customize your spending categories and set spending goals.
 Similarly, Digit is an app that tracks your spending habits, however it does all the work putting your extra money into your savings account, explained Digital Trends.
 This way, you don't have to even see the money you're putting away because Digit ensures it won't put away any funds you need for things like bills or loans.